Jibincodes/Pizzeria_Project/README.md

 # Pizzeria Project

-This is a minimal Pizzeria Reference Project (PizzaRP) as a template for students.
+This is a minimal project that supports all the minimal CRUD functions needed to run a pizzeria.

 [![License](https://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)